 Prof. Dr. Ir.
 Sandra Van Puyvelde joined the Laboratory of Medical Microbiology at UA as an Assistant Professor in 2019, which she combines with a research appointment at the Institute of Tropical Medicine in Antwerp.
 She obtained her MSc and PhD degree in Bioscience Engineering at the University of Leuven.
 During her PhD research she studied Salmonella Typhimurium gene regulation during biofilm formation.
 After her PhD she obtained an advanced MSc in Statistical Data Analysis at the University of Gent and started as a research fellow at the Institute of Tropical Medicine thereby studying the genomics of Salmonella causing bloodstream infections in Africa.
 She is a visiting researcher at the Wellcome Trust Sanger Institute in Cambridge and Cambridge University since 2015 and 2018 respectively.
 In her research, Prof. Sandra Van Puyvelde combines wet-lab and bioinformatics to understand bacterial pathogens and their resistance to antibiotics.

-Prof. Dr. Greet Ieven is professor at the Faculty of Medicine and Chief of Laboratory of Medical Microbiology at the University Hospital Antwerp.
+Prof. Dr. Greet Ieven is a medical microbiologist and emeritus professor at the University of Antwerp.
+She has been responsible for the clinical diagnostic laboratory at the Antwerp University Hospital (UZA) until August 2016.
+Professor Ieven has been involved from the beginning in a number of European projects at the Laboratory of Medical Microbiology, such as GRACE and PREPARE.
+Her main focus is molecular detection of respiratory pathogens.
 She has long standing experience with the development and implementation of both conventional and molecular diagnostic tests in the clinical microbiology laboratory.

 Prof. Dr. Samuel Coenen graduated as a medical doctor in 1997 from the University of Antwerp.
 He was granted pre and post-doctoral Fellowships by the Research Foundation-Flanders (FWO) for the improvement of the management and the multidisciplinary study of infectious diseases, with particular focus on respiratory infections in primary care in the context of antimicrobial resistance.